Crewe: Developments

 A planned redevelopment of Crewe's town centre, including the current bus station and main shopping area, was abandoned because of "difficult economic conditions" during 2008.

-There were also plans to revamp the railway station which involved moving it to Basford.
-This was pending a public consultation by Network Rail scheduled for autumn 2008, but no such public consultation was done.
+There were also plans to revamp the railway station, which involved moving it to nearby Basford.
+This was pending a public consultation by Network Rail, scheduled for autumn 2008, but no such public consultation was done.
 The plan was abandoned and maintenance work was carried out on the current station instead.

 Cheshire East Council developed a new regeneration master plan for Crewe, which included the opening of a new Lifestyle Centre, with a new swimming pool, gym and library.

 After a £3 million refurbishment, the Crewe Market Hall reopened its doors on 19 May 2021, the start of many new developments in Crewe.

-Crewe had been planned as the site of a transport hub for the Phase 2a High Speed 2 (HS2) railway line, which received royal assent in 2021 with planned completion in 2027.
+Crewe had been planned as the site of a transport hub for the Phase 2a High Speed 2 (HS2) railway line, which received royal assent in 2021 with an estimated planned completion in 2027.
 The plan included a new HS2 railway station, surrounded by a commercial hub providing 37,000 jobs and 7,000 homes by 2043.
-However on 4 October 2023, Prime Minister Rishi Sunak announced the cancellation of this phase of the HS2 development at the Conservative Party Conference.
+However, on 4 October 2023, prime minister Rishi Sunak announced the cancellation of this phase of the HS2 development at the Conservative Party Conference.